Legal Risk Stories

 Wisconsin DA sanctioned for AI-hallucinated legal citations in burglary case

 Kenosha County District Attorney Xavier Solis was sanctioned by Circuit Court Judge David Hughes after his office submitted court filings containing AI-generated legal citations that did not exist.
 The filings were part of a burglary case against two defendants, and Solis failed to disclose his use of AI - violating Kenosha County's court policy requiring disclosure and verification of AI-generated content.
-The charges were ultimately dismissed (primarily for lack of probable cause), but not before the bogus citations made the DA's office a cautionary tale for prosecutors nationwide.
+The charges were ultimately dismissed (primarily for lack of probable cause), but not before the bogus citations made the DA's office a warning for prosecutors nationwide.
 Solis acknowledged the error and promised to "review and reinforce internal practices."
 It's always reassuring when the person responsible for prosecuting crimes can't be bothered to read the citations in their own filings.

 10th Circuit sanctions lawyer $1,000 for ChatGPT-fabricated appellate brief